Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting: Preliminary: 3D Gaussian splatting (3DGS)

 where $J$ is the Jacobian of the local affine approximation of the projective transformation.
 The 2D covariance matrix is simply obtained by skipping the third row and column of $\Sigma_i'$~\cite{zwicker2002ewa}.
 Finally, to render the color $C(p)$ of the pixel $p$, 3DGS utilizes alpha blending according to the Gaussians depth.
 For example, when $N$ Gaussians are sorted by depth, the color $C(p)$ is calculated as follows:

 where $c_i$ is the view-dependent color value of each Gaussian calculated with the SH coefficients, and $G'_i$ is the 3D Gaussian projected to the 2D screen space.

-Since 3DGS starts learning from sparse point clouds, they utilize an adaptive density control to obtain a more accurate and denser representation.
-By considering if the scene is under-/over-constructed, the Gaussian undergoes a clone/split operation to represent the scene with an adequate number of Gaussians.
+Since 3DGS starts learning from sparse point cloud, they utilize an adaptive density control to obtain a more accurate and denser representation.
+By considering if the scene is under-/over-constructed, each of the Gaussians undergoes a clone/split operation.
+Gaussians that have small covariance are cloned and Gaussians considered to be too large are splitted into two new smaller Gaussians, where the means of new Gaussians are sampled from the probability density function (PDF) of the original Gaussian.
+When the Gaussian is considered to be too small, the Gaussian is cloned and simply located in the mean of the original Gaussian.